 Abstract:

-Understanding spatial data quality is important in GIS applications.
+Understanding spatial data quality is important in Geographic Information Science (GIS) applications.
 Spatial data are used in a variety of critical applications, including urban planning, environmental management, emergency response, and natural resource management where the accuracy and precision of spatial data can have a significant impact on the decision making, especially when used with predictive analysis.
 A review of the importance of spatial data quality in GIS data is necessary to understand the factors that affect the quality of spatial data and strategies used to interrogate and maintain spatial data quality.
 While there is no standard definition for spatial data quality, typically the term refers to the accuracy, completeness, consistency, and currency of the data.
 One of the key factors that affect spatial data quality is the data acquisition phase.
 The accuracy of spatial data can be compromised due to errors introduced during data collection, such as measurement errors or errors in data processing of raw data.
 Therefore, it is essential to ensure that data collection procedures are well-designed and accurately executed to minimise such errors.
 In this work a review on various applications of spatial data quality is GIS to provide a generalized SDQ benchmark to reduce error in spatial data across various domains.

 Introduction:

 Data quality plays an important role in any form of data analysis and predictive analysis.
-Over the years big data environments like cloud computing, geographic information (satellite images and other earth observatory data) and healthcare have attracted researchers.
-These fields have huge scope and findings that can be disclosed using data analysis but data quality plays an important role to conclude a strong finding, else it may result in error-prone analysis and predictions.
+Over the years big data environments like cloud computing, geographic information (satellite images and other earth observatory data) and healthcare have attracted researchers as data were seen as the new oil.
+These fields have huge scope and findings that can be disclosed using data analysis but data quality plays an important role to conclude a strong finding, or else it may result in error-prone analysis and predictions.

-In the field of earth observatory, the data are generated by various agencies using different tools and techniques.
+In the field of earth observation, the data are generated by various agencies using different tools and techniques.
 This can result in an error or incomplete data.
-Such incomplete data or low quality data used for analysis may result in low accuracy or even misleading results.
-Data quality in GIS is important because accurate and reliable data is essential for making effective decisions.
+Such incomplete data or low-quality data used for analysis may result in low accuracy or even misleading results.
+Data quality in Geographic Information Science (GIS) is important because accurate and reliable data is essential for making effective decisions.
 Poor data quality can lead to incorrect conclusions and poor decision-making.
 In GIS, data quality refers to the degree to which the data meets the requirements for its intended use.
 This includes factors such as accuracy, precision, completeness, and consistency.
-To ensure data quality in GIS, it is important to use high-quality data sources, properly maintain and manage the data, and regularly verify and validate the data to ensure it is accurate and up-to-date.
+To ensure data quality in GIS, it is important to use high-quality data sources, properly maintain and manage the data, and regularly verify and validate the data to ensure it is accurate and up to date.
 Additionally, proper documentation and metadata are essential for understanding the quality of the data and for ensuring that it is being used correctly.

 GIS data primarily consists of raster and vector data types.
 Both types of data sources and databases suffer from different types of data quality issues and can be assessed with different metrics.
-In the raster data type the database mostly suffers from the satellite image quality and the quality of data in the image source may be due to resolution, visibility or noise.
+In the raster data type the database mostly suffers from the satellite image quality and the quality of data in the image source may be due to resolution, visibility, or noise.

-In this work, we survey various works to demonstrate the importance of data quality in raster satellite image data sources for various application like cloud cover detection, ocean data, object detection in vector layer, data accuracy of time series data and structural accuracy of bridge, building and roads .
+In this work, we survey various works to demonstrate the importance of data quality in raster satellite image data sources for various application like cloud cover detection, ocean data, object detection in vector layer, data accuracy of time series data and structural accuracy of infrastructure.

+XX

 Motivation